RF-HiT: Rectified Flow Hierarchical Transformer for General Medical Image Segmentation: Related Work

 \subsection{Generative Models for Medical Segmentation}

-Continuous-time generative models, namely diffusion and flow-based approaches~\cite{ho2020denoising, lipman2022flow}, have recently achieved state-of-the-art results in image and video generation~\cite{peebles2023scalable, polyak2024movie}.
-They surpass GANs in image quality and diversity while avoiding the instability and mode collapse issues that GANs are known for.
-Diffusion models corrupt data into Gaussian noise via a stochastic forward process, then train a neural network to approximate the reverse denoising process~\cite{ho2020denoising}.
-Amit et al.~\cite{amit2021segdiff} first applied them to image segmentation, proposing a dual-encoder architecture that merges features from the input image and current segmentation estimate via summation, then iteratively refines the segmentation through the denoising process.
-In medical imaging, Wolleb et al.~\cite{wolleb2022diffusion} applied diffusion models to brain tumor segmentation and leveraged their stochastic sampling by conditioning the reverse process on MRI images as an anatomical prior.
-This sampling generates multiple segmentation hypotheses that, when averaged, improve performance and provide pixel-wise uncertainty maps.
+Continuous-time generative models, namely diffusion and flow-based approaches~\cite{ho2020denoising, liu2022flow}, have recently achieved state-of-the-art performance in image generation~\cite{peebles2023scalable}.
+They surpass GANs in image quality and diversity while avoiding their instability and mode collapse.
+Diffusion models corrupt data into Gaussian noise through a stochastic forward process, then train a neural network to approximate the reverse denoising process~\cite{ho2020denoising}.
+Amit et al.~\cite{amit2021segdiff} first applied diffusion models to image segmentation, proposing a dual-encoder architecture that merges features from the input image and current segmentation estimate before iteratively refining the segmentation through the denoising process.
+In medical imaging, Wolleb et al.~\cite{wolleb2022diffusion} applied diffusion models to brain tumor segmentation, conditioning the reverse process on MRI images as anatomical priors.
+Their stochastic sampling generates multiple segmentation hypotheses that, when averaged, improve segmentation performance while providing pixel-wise uncertainty maps.
 Subsequent work extended diffusion-based segmentation to volumetric data.
-Diff-UNet~\cite{xing2023diff} proposed the first end-to-end 3D diffusion model for medical segmentation, introducing a separate feature encoder for anatomical context and a Step-Uncertainty based Fusion module that weights predictions across denoising steps.
-MedSegDiff-V2~\cite{wu2024medsegdiff} integrated vision transformers into the diffusion framework through Anchor Conditioning and a Spectrum-Space Transformer, achieving state-of-the-art performance across 20 medical segmentation tasks spanning five imaging modalities.
+Diff-UNet~\cite{xing2023diff} proposed the first end-to-end 3D diffusion model for medical segmentation, introducing a separate feature encoder for anatomical context and a Step-Uncertainty Fusion module that weights predictions across denoising steps.
+MedSegDiff-V2~\cite{wu2024medsegdiff} integrated vision transformers through Anchor Conditioning and a Spectrum-Space Transformer, achieving state-of-the-art performance across 20 medical segmentation tasks spanning five imaging modalities.
 Despite their effectiveness, diffusion models suffer from slow inference due to numerous denoising steps.
-Rectified flow~\cite{liu2022flow} offers a simpler alternative, learning a neural ODE that transports a source distribution to a target along straight-line paths.
-These straightforward trajectories yield highly efficient models requiring few simulation steps.
-Recently, Bekhouche et al.~\cite{bekhouche2025segdt} incorporated rectified flow into a Diffusion Transformer for skin lesion segmentation, achieving strong results in just 15 steps.
+Rectified flow~\cite{liu2022flow} offers a simpler alternative by learning a neural ODE that transports a source distribution to a target distribution along straight-line paths.
+These trajectories enable efficient generation with fewer steps.
+Recently, Bekhouche et al.~\cite{bekhouche2025segdt} incorporated rectified flow into a Diffusion Transformer for skin lesion segmentation, achieving strong performance in only 15 steps.
 However, rectified flow remains largely underexplored for broader medical segmentation.